infa-ai/Infa-Content-Hub/privacy/index.md

 ###### Security

 We implement reasonable measures to help protect your information from loss, theft, misuse, and unauthorized access.
+Intercom complies with our security standards, and user interactions within the support tool are retained according to Infa’s data privacy practices.

 ###### Your Choices